mrkkrp/markkarpov.com/tutorial/megaparsec.md

 "irc"
 ```

-Looks good, but the defintion of `pScheme` is a bit repetitive.
+Looks good, but the definition of `pScheme` is a bit repetitive.
 There is a
-way to write `pScheme` with the `choice` combinator:
+way to write `pScheme` using the `choice` combinator:

 ```haskell
 pScheme :: Parser Text